Nick Fortes Preview, Player Props: Marlins vs. Phillies

 Nick Fortes At The Plate

-- Fortes is batting .202 with seven doubles, five home runs and 15 walks.
+- Fortes has seven doubles, five home runs and 15 walks while hitting .202.

-- He has homered in five games this year (5.7%), homering in 1.8% of his trips to the plate.
+- He has homered in five games this year (5.7%), homering in 1.8% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.